 The circumstances in which you are entitled to request that we restrict the processing of your personal data are:

 If we have shared your personal data with third parties, we will notify them about the restricted processing unless this is impossible or involves disproportionate effort.
-We will, of course, notify you before lifting any restriction on , but not process it further.
+We will, of course, notify you before lifting any restriction on processing your personal data.
+We are permitted to store personal data if it has been restricted, but not process it further.
 We must retain enough data to ensure the right to restriction is respected in the future.

 Right to Rectification: You also have the right to request that we rectify any inaccurate or incomplete personal data that we hold about you.
 If we have shared this personal data with third parties, we will notify them about the rectification unless this is impossible or involves disproportionate effort.
 This must be done without delay, and no later than one month.
 This can be extended to two months with permission from the DPO.
 Where appropriate, we will also tell you which third parties we have disclosed the inaccurate or incomplete personal data to.
 Where we think that it is reasonable for us not to comply with your request, we will explain our reasons for this decision.